-Comment 1c: LSPs can take reasonable and appropriate steps to protect and secure private and confidential information only if they understand applicable requirements for such information.
+Comment 1c: LSPs can take reasonable and appropriate steps to protect and secure private and confidential information by understanding applicable requirements for such information.
 These requirements arise from many sources, including ethical rules, federal and state statutes and regulations, state common law, foreign laws, court rules, and contractual requirements.
 Different levels of protection may be required for information based on many factors, such as the sensitivity of the information, where and how it is stored, and the purpose for which data is entrusted to another party.

-Principle 2: Legal service providers should conduct a risk analysis of private and confidential information within their possession, custody, or control considering its sensitivity, vulnerability, and the harm that would result from its loss.
+Principle 2: Legal service providers should periodically conduct a risk assessment of information within their possession, custody, or control that considers its sensitivity, vulnerability, and the harm that would result from its loss or disclosure.

-Comment 2a: The policies and practices employed by an LSP to protect client and third-party private and confidential information are likely to vary by the technology at issue and the information to be protected.
-Each LSP should consider the development of a security plan tailored to meet the individual needs of the LSP's information storage locations, employees, work practices, IT infrastructure, and client security policies, to name a few.
+Comment 2a: The policies and practices employed by an LSP to protect client and third-party private and confidential information will reasonably vary based on the technology at issue and the information to be protected.
+Each LSP should consider developing a security plan tailored to meet the individual needs of the LSP's information practices, including storage locations, employees, work practices, IT infrastructure, and client security policies, to name a few.